Pujols homers, gets 3 hits to propel Cards past Royals 6-5 - NewsBreak

 Perez hit solo shots in the second and eighth for his 13th career multi-homer game.

-“It feels great, but the most important thing is to win the game," Perez said.
-“If I hit a homer and we lose, I feel kind of horrible for the team.”

-Marmol returned to the bench after missing the previous two games with the flu.
+St. Louis manager Oliver Marmol returned after missing the previous two games with the flu.

-The Cardinals have scored in the first inning of all four games this season for the first time since 1901.
+The Cardinals have scored in the first inning of all four games this season.

 MODERN IRON MAN